aasmith/feed-normalizer/Readme.txt

 == Authors
 * Andrew A. Smith (andy@tinnedfruit.org)

-This library is released under the terms of the BSD License (see the LICENSE file for details).
+This library is released under the terms of the BSD License (see the License.txt file for details).